About the Everest Base Camp Trek

 - Sagarmatha National Park counter in Monjo.

-- For the Sagarmatha National Park Entry Permit:
+- For Sagarmatha National Park Entry Permit:

-Rules and Regulations to Follow in the Everest Region
+Rules and Regulations in the Everest Region

 Click here to learn more about Everest base camp trek permits

-As soon as you arrive at the airport at Lukla, you are at an altitude of 2,860m – having left Kathmandu at 1,440m an hour earlier.
-By the time you reach Namche, you have reached 3,440m above sea level.
-At this height, some may begin to see their bodies react to the altitude.
 Our guides are well-trained in the signs of altitude sickness and what to do should any trekker suffer.
 Our trek leaders and guides will also carry an oximeter to monitor your oxygen level should there be any questions.
 But avoidance is better than cure, so keep well hydrated and alert the guide to any changes in your body.

 Acclimatization days don’t mean you are doing nothing.
 It means walking around at a higher altitude and sleeping at a lower altitude to accustom your body to the height.
 On our EBC trek, we have built-in interesting things to do and see on these two days.